sodrooome/diy/docs/README.md

 ## Installation

-Aww, this has not been packaging and published in the python index yet.

-But don't worry, for development and learning purposes you can clone the original repo
+for development and learning purposes you can clone the original repo
 ```bash
 git clone https://github.com/sodrooome/diy.git
 ```